Updated: Nov 22, 2020

 4. Qualify candidates according to sales process and target market

-Look for candidates who have experience selling in a similar target market to you, along with those who have used a sales process that matches yours.
+Look for candidates who have experience selling in a target market similar to yours, along with those who have used a sales process that matches yours.

 Tip: Ask behavioral-based questions in your interviews

-Use behaviour-based questions to encourage a candidate to demonstrate: their experience in using a similar sales process to yours, and how they define success.
+Use behavior-based questions to encourage a candidate to demonstrate their experience in using a similar sales process to yours, what they did to achieve results previously, and how they define success.